 12.05.
 Voting and Dividend Rights.
 No Participant shall be entitled to any voting rights, to receive any dividends, or to have his or her Performance Unit Account credited or increased as a result of any dividends or other distribution with respect to Common Stock.
 In the event of the payment of a dividend or other distribution in connection with the shares of Common Stock, Participants may, at the discretion of the Committee, receive such dividend or distribution equivalent subject to the same restrictions and vesting conditions as the underlying Performance Units.
-The Committee may, in its discretion, specify in the applicable award agreement that any or all dividend or other distribution equivalents paid on the shares of Common Stock underlying a Participant's Performance Units prior to the vesting of the Participant's Performance Units be credited to the Participant in cash or in a number of additional Performance Units having an aggregate Fair Market Value equal to the dividend per share paid on the Common Stock multiplied by the number of Performance Units credited to the Participant's account at the time the dividend was declared.
-Such cash right or additional Performance Units credited to the Participant in relation to dividend or other distribution equivalents paid with respect to a Performance Unit shall be subject to the same restrictions and satisfaction of the same Performance Objectives as applicable to such Performance Unit.
+The Committee may, in its discretion, specify in the applicable award agreement that any or all dividend or other distribution equivalents paid on the shares of Common Stock underlying a Participant's Performance Units prior to the vesting of the Participant's Performance Units be credited to the Participant in cash or in a number of additional Performance Units having an aggregate Fair Market Value equal to the dividend per share paid on the Common Stock multiplied by the number of Performance Units credited to the Participant in relation to dividend or other distribution equivalents paid with respect to a Performance Unit shall be subject to the same restrictions and satisfaction of the same Performance Objectives as applicable to such Performance Unit.
 All distributions or credits in respect of distributions, if any, received by a Participant with respect to Performance Units as a result of any stock split-up, stock distribution, a combination of shares, or other similar transaction shall be subject to the restrictions of this Article XII and the adjustment provisions of Article XV.